 - Profiles on page 12

 - Configuration installation on page 12

 - Global routing on page 12

 - Global analysis and visibility on page 13

 - · Device analysis and visibility on page 13

-- Business rules on page 13
+- · Business rules on page 13

-- · High availability on page 13

 FortiGate devices

 SD-WAN Orchestrator MEA supports FortiGate devices.
 For SD-WAN Orchestrator MEA to configure and manage SD-WAN networks on FortiGate devices, the devices must be added to both FortiManager and SD-WAN Orchestrator MEA.